top of page

 1. Build a vertical forced air setup to study its affects on carbonation rate of calcium hydroxide

-2. Design a sampling tool for the research science team
+2. Design a minimally disruptive sampling tool for the research science team

 What I did: